Reap the Harvest on Blockchain: A Survey of Yield Farming Protocols: Background in defi

 \subsection{Chain layer}

 The \ac{dlt} layer forms the infrastructural basis for \acp{dapp}.
 Like all other \acp{dapp}, \ac{defi} protocols consist of one or more smart contracts deployed on blockchain.
 To this end, the \ac{defi} chain layer typically requires compatibility with smart contracts.
 As the oldest and the most widely adopted \ac{dlt} that supports smart contracts, the Ethereum blockchain is also home to the majority of \ac{defi} protocols \cite{DeFiLeaderboard}.
 The blockchain implements \ac{evm} to ensure that state transitions follow the same rules regardless of node they are performed on.
-The energy consumption and scalability issues associated with the legacy \ac{pow} Ethereum blockchain prompted the emergence of other \ac{evm}-compatible chain layer solutions such Polygon \cite{polygon2021}, BNB Chain \cite{bnb2022}, Fantom \cite{fantom2018} and Avalanche \cite{avalanche2020}.
-Those solutions incorporate alternative consensus mechanisms like \ac{pos} and exhibit an improved throughput capacity. \Ac{pos} chains in particular not only provides the architectural foundation for the \ac{defi} ecosystem, but can also be a source of yield: to encourage users' participation in the consensus of the distributed network, many of these \ac{pos} chains---including Ethereum 2.0 \cite{ethereum2022}, Solana \cite{solana2022} and Polkadot \cite{polkadot2016}---reward users' staking activities.
+The energy consumption and scalability issues associated with blockchains (e.g., EthereumPoW) that are based on the legacy \ac{pow} \cite{Platt2021a} prompted the emergence of the new Ethereum 2.0 and other \ac{evm}-compatible chain layer solutions such as Polygon \cite{polygon2021}, BNB Chain \cite{bnb2022}, Fantom \cite{fantom2018}, and Avalanche \cite{avalanche2020}.
+Those solutions incorporate alternative consensus mechanisms like \ac{pos} and exhibit an improved throughput capacity \cite{Perez2020}. \Ac{pos} chains in particular not only provides the architectural foundation for the \ac{defi} ecosystem, but can also be a source of yield: to encourage users' participation in the consensus of the distributed network, many of these \ac{pos} chains---including Ethereum 2.0 \cite{ethereum2022}, Solana \cite{solana2022} and Polkadot \cite{polkadot2016}---reward users' staking activities.